Maikxx/browser-technologies-1819/README.md

 The core functionality of this application is to provide the teachers (or anyone for that matter) with a way to ask other people a question and view the results of what is being voted in a (semi-)live and thus real-time fashion.

+**Reliable**

+The user must be able to trust the statistics of the live-graph.

+**Usable**

+It must be accessible for pretty much everyone, regarding disability or browser.

+**Pleasurable**

+Add real real-time statistics when JavaScript is enabled and when the user uses a normal browser.
+Actually show decent styling and transitions on certain events.

 **Disclaimer**

 This app might or might not work below IE6, the DOM manipulation guides of these old browsers are so vague it gave me a headache.